GerHobbelt/pforth/doc/index.md

 ```

 The forth name should be in all-caps and max number of args is 15.

+Then compile the C code with the `-fPIC -shared` flags (or whatever is your
+compilers alternative) and link the outcome file with the INCLUDE-CLIB
+word.

 Congratulations, you are now fully qualified to embed lua into FORTH!